AustinBorger/DXWindow/README.md

 just one person (me).
 If DXWindow proves useful for you, but doesn't meet your standards, please send feedback to my email at <aaborger@gmail.com>.

-- A thank you goes out to the user startas, who reported an issue with the back buffer size upon entering exclusive fullscreen mode.
+- A thank you goes out to the user _startas_, who reported an issue with the back buffer size upon entering exclusive fullscreen mode.